Omer Bartov: Early life and education

 Omer Bartov was born in 1954 in Ein HaHoresh, Israel.
-His father, Hanoch Bartov, was an author and journalist whose parents immigrated to Mandatory Palestine from Poland prior to Hanoch's birth.
-Bartov's mother immigrated to Mandatory Palestine from Buchach, Ukraine in the mid-1930s.
+His father, Hanoch Bartov, was an author and journalist whose parents immigrated to Mandatory Palestine from Poland before Hanoch was born.
+Bartov's mother immigrated to Mandatory Palestine from Buczacz, Poland (now Buchach, Ukraine), in the mid-1930s.
+Bartov fought in the 1973 Yom Kippur War as a company commander.